The Wudder Summer Sandlot Special: Young Bambino in "Little League, Big Ego"

 The kid whose Dad came to the first practice to make sure his rookie son didn’t get a wedgie because “I don’t like this wedgie business and my son doesn’t either” before escorting him to his car now gets to start because he’s got a dinner theater date?!?

-Bam sat down in the visitor’s dugout on top of his second-baseman glove, stewing in his own juices which were starting to seep out of his own pores before the game even began.
+Bam sat down in the visitor’s dugout on top of his second-baseman glove, stewing in his own juices which had started to seep out of his pores before the game even began.

 It was far too hot to feel this heated.